 Most personal loans, when repaid on time, will boost your credit score.
 At Helix, we’re thrilled to be able to help our customers advance their credit journeys.
 However, not all loans are easy to repay on time, and some loans for bad credit will do you more harm than good.
 Predatory lenders, such as payday lenders, often purposely make repayment more difficult in order to charge you more through fees and interest.

-At Helix, the terms and rates are very clearly laid out before you sign up.
+At Helix, the terms and rates are very clearly laid out before you sign your loan agreement.
 There are no hidden fees, and you won’t be penalized for repaying your loan early.

 11. Don’t Count on PLUS Student Loans

 Though student loans, when repaid on time, will work like other installment loans to improve your credit score, there is an exception.
 Any loan taken out by your parents, such as federal parent PLUS loans, won’t have any effect on your credit score.
 However, if you cosigned for these loans, they will.

 Also, keep in mind this is only one line of credit, and as stated above, you need to diversify to really build your score.
 Finally, your student loans won’t start earning you credit until you start paying them back, which is generally after graduation.
 So even though you have four years of loans under your belt, they won’t necessarily affect your score.

 If you have the option of getting a loan from your family with little to no interest, take it.
 Remember, they’re in this with you, and they want to see you succeed.

 Building credit takes years, and though it would be nice to skip steps, it doesn’t always work that way.
 For instance, larger loans can do more to improve your scores than smaller loans.
 But you may need to build credit for a while before you can qualify for a substantial car or home loan.
 In fact, the credit needed to qualify for larger loans is the whole incentive to build it in the first place.
 Just remember to be patient during this process.
 It won’t happen overnight.